Southern Butter Bean Recipe (Best Lima Beans)

 There are less than a dozen basic ingredients needed to make this lima beans recipe.
 All of them should be easy to source from your local grocery store, beans included.
 If you have a bulk section you might find them there, otherwise, they are likely found around other bagged dried beans.

-- Dried butter beans – aka lima beans
+- Dried butter beans – aka dried lima beans

 - Thick-cut bacon – uncooked and diced

 - Celery – sliced